Barrington Tops National Park: History

 The traditional owners of the area are Aboriginal Australian peoples, including the Gringai people (southern valleys), the Wonnarua people (western country), and the Worimi and Birpai people (the eastern side).

 National Park and World Heritage Area

 In 1969 the area between Mount Barrington, Mount Royal and the Gloucester Tops was declared the Barrington Tops National Park.
 In 1986 it was listed as a World Heritage Area and subsequently a Wilderness Area.
 Some of the rivers flowing through the Barrington range have been classed as wild rivers meaning they are exceptionally pure and unpolluted.
 The highest peak is Brumlow Top which rises to a height of 1586 m.

 Aircraft crashes

-A number of aircraft have crashed in and around the Barrington Tops, Aeroplane Hill being named after one of the crashes.
-The altitude, frequent fog & cloud, storms and cold weather (causing icing) make this area potentially hazardous to aircraft.
+A number of aircraft have crashed in and around the Barrington Tops; Aeroplane Hill is named after one of the crashes.
+The altitude, frequent fog and cloud, storms and cold weather (causing icing) make this area potentially hazardous to aircraft.
 One article refers to the "Devil's Triangle".